jkaewprateep/mysql_db-project_notes/README.md

 ## 🧸💬 CREATE TRIGGER

 ```
+🧸💬 Create a trigger with the name OrderQtyCheck.
 CREATE TRIGGER OrderQtyCheck

+  🧸💬 Assign trigger event response.
   BEFORE INSERT ON Orders

+  🧸💬 Aquire a new row from the resultset.
   FOR EACH ROW

+🧸💬 Begin statement
 BEGIN

+  🧸💬 IF cause conditions
   IF NEW.Quantity < 0 THEN
     SET NEW.Quantity = 0;
   END IF;

+🧸💬 End statement
 END;
 ```